sdecamillis/sdecamillis.github.io/_pages/research.md

 ### Non-linear response of YbTm particles

+Upconversion nanoparticles (UCNPs) are a unique class of optical nanomaterials doped with lanthanide ions.
+Thanks to their excellent and flexible luminescence performance, they enabled significant advances in a broad range of applications, such as photo-activated drug delivery, IR vision extension, security ink, and [super-resolution imaging](/research/#super-resolution-imaging).

+In this project, I characterized the luminescence response of a specific class of nanoparticles demonstrating how the right selection of particle composition and structure can dramatically enhance their emission properties.
+This single-particle study was made possible by developing a suitable [dual-beam confocal miscoscope](/rad/#dual-beam-confocal-microscope) which enabled super-resolution imaging with single-photon detection.

+This work was fundamental to successfully maximise the brightness of these particles at very low light excitation and demonstrating their viability for LED-driven scanning imaging.

+{% comment %}
 Research in versitile nanoprobes is key to enable majour advances in optical microscopy.
 Bright, photostable, chromatic multiplexing, non-linear emission.

 Major efforts have been dedicated to extend the repeatability of the STED imaging, as the common contrast agents (fluorophores) progressively fade while scanning repeatitively the same speciment.
 Up-convertion nanoparticles (UCNPs) are the most promising alternative, thanks to their bright emission and photo-stability.

 In this project, I optically characterised a specific class of nanoparticles demonstrating how the particle composition and structure directly affect their emission properties.
 At suitable conditions, these nanoparticles can enable LED-driven imaging.
+{% endcomment %}

 >![Characteristic emission of UCNPs](/assets/research/ucnps.png)
 >*DESCRIPTION OF THE IMAGE*